Our PAWsome community of Puppy Raisers support our pups in their initial stages of training

 Donegal Area: Join our informational webinar on Puppy Raising on Thursday 23rd September at 7pm.
 Email email@example.com to register..
 Email firstname.lastname@example.org to register.

 Puppy Raisers foster one of our puppies from age 8 weeks until approximately 12-14 months.

-At seven weeks old our puppies begin their journey to becoming a Guide Dog for a person who is vision impaired, or an Assistance Dog for a family of a child with autism.
-This journey starts in the homes of our Puppy Raising Volunteers – we like to call this stage our Puppy Academy.
+At eight weeks old our puppies begin their journey to becoming a Guide Dog for a person who is vision impaired, or an Assistance Dog for a family of a child with autism.
+This journey starts in the homes of our Puppy Raising Volunteers.

 The puppy will live with your family in your home.
-Under the direction of our Early Training Team, puppies learn basic rules and obedience.
-At approximately 14 months they move into our Training Centre with our highly skilled trainers and the hard work towards graduating as a Guide Dog begins.
+Under the direction of our Puppy Raising Supervisors, puppies learn basic rules and obedience.
+At approximately 14 months they move into our National Training Centre with our highly skilled trainers and the hard work towards graduating as a Guide or Assistance Dog begins.